 (i) What are the controls affecting the climate of India?

-Answer: There are six major controls of the climate of any place.
-They are: latitude, altitude, pressure and wind system, distance from the sea (continentality), ocean currents and relief features
+Answer: The climate of India is influenced by six major controls: latitude, altitude, pressure and wind system, distance from the sea (continentality), ocean currents, and relief features.

 (ii) Why does India have a monsoon type of climate?